rstacruz/nprogress/Readme.md

 ~~~

 __Incrementing:__ To increment the progress bar, just use `.inc()`.
 This
 increments it with a random amount.
+This will never get to 100%: use it for
+every image load (or similar).

 ~~~ js
 NProgress.inc();